borisu/bricks/README.md

 ### Memory Handling

 All brick object are created with the help of factory methods and released via brick_t::release interface.
-This is to ensure, that plugin implemntors can choose the allocation and deallocation mechanism of their own, similar to MS COM interfaces design.
+This is to ensure, that plugin implementors can choose the memory handling mechanisms of their own, similar to MS COM interfaces design.

 ### XTree
 All specific communication engine peculiarities are handled by xtree data structures which is passed as optional object to most of the interface methods.
-Xtree is conceptually an XML or alternatively hierarhcical FS  in OOP, e.g. tree like data structures where nodes can be accessed by string path, have set of properties of predefined list of types and can hold a single char buffer as a value (text in XML).
+Xtree is conceptually an XML or alternatively hierarchical FS in OOP, e.g. tree like data structures where nodes can be accessed by string path, have set of properties of predefined list of types and can hold a single large char buffer as a value.
 XTree is not bound to XML in a way other than concept.

 An example of xtree created directly from XML for ZeroMQ plugin intialization :-